 Place the ½ cup of red quinoa into a pot, add a pinch of salt and 1 cup of boiling water.
 Cook on medium heat until all the water is absorbed.
 It will take about 20 minutes.

-Place the lentils into a separate pot and cover with water.
+Place the lentils in a separate pot and cover with water.
 Water should be at least 2 cm above lentils.
-Add a pinch of salt and cook at medium heat until done (about 20 – 30 minutes).
+Add a pinch of salt and cook over medium heat until done (about 20 – 30 minutes).

-Meanwhile cut the vegetables and place them into a mixing bowl.
+Meanwhile cut the vegetables and place them in a mixing bowl.

-When quinoa and lentils are cooked add them to the bowl with vegetables and mix well.
-Let sit for a few minutes to let all the flavors to mix together.
+When quinoa and lentils are cooked, add them to the bowl with vegetables and mix well.
+Let sit for a few minutes to let all the flavors to mix.

 Add feta cheese shortly before serving.

-I like this salad at room temperature because the tomatoes and cucumber have stronger flavors.
+I prefer to serve the salad at room temperature when the tomatoes and cucumber have stronger flavors.
 It makes a great work lunch.